 Driftwood Beach encompasses much of the northern end of the island.
 As the island washes away, gnarled and bleached roots, branches, and whole trees are washed along the shore.
 The sight of all the wood along the beach is pretty surreal.
 It’s certainly not your pristine beach for spending a hot summer day, but is magnificent in its own rights.

 We made it to the beach just before sunset.
 Being on the Atlantic side of the island, you can’t get a great view of the sunset directly from here.
 However, the light of that late afternoon sun creates fantastic opportunities for pictures of the driftwood.
 Every step I took seemed to invite another look or picture, even if I had grabbed ten already.
-With a number of different access points to the beach, you’d have to make a couple trips to really explore the whole area.

 Turtle Walks After Dark